Maulikdes/kill-the-corona/README.md

-# catch-the-ball
+# KILL THE CORONA
-Game developed using three js
+Fun 3D Game developed using three js